heritage-happenings/residents/developers/2021-03-09-notes-for-meeting.md

 ## Type of Apps to be Required

-Types of apps or modules that are likerly to be required
+Types of apps or modules that are likely to be required

 * Spreadsheets for menu characteristics
 * Sign-up management
 * Voice interaction